How to stop a superstar is biggest challenge in NHL playoffs | FOX Sports

 ”Everybody has to do their job that way (so that) when you get close on a guy and you have the close support, you can outnumber and put him in situations where you can get the puck back,” Boyle said. ”It’s not 1-on-1 for 200 feet of the ice.
 It takes five guys.”

 Sometimes it takes six, and when the last line of defense falters it can be the difference in the series.
-Evgeni Malkin has eight points and Crosby six for the Penguins, who have taken it to the Blue Jackets and struggling goaltender Sergei Bobrovsky in going up 3-1.
+Evgeni Malkin has a playoff-best 11 points and Crosby seven for the Penguins, who took it to the Blue Jackets and struggling goaltender Sergei Bobrovsky in winning the series in five games.

 But the work to stop a star begins well before he takes a shot on net.
 Like the Sharks with McDavid, Maple Leafs defenseman Matt Hunwick said, slowing down top players in the neutral zone is essential because once they cross the blue line they can crisscross, change lanes and become dangerous – evading even the best-designed coverages.